 Carl Gustaf and Silvia have three children: Crown Princess Victoria, Prince Carl Philip and Princess Madeleine.Filed under Swedish Royals

-Tagged Carl XVI Gustaf, Queen Silvia, Wedding.
+Tagged Carl XVI Gustaf of Sweden, Queen Silvia of Sweden, Wedding.